defrein/defrein/README.md

 **Type:** INTJ-T
 **Status:** Solving mysteries in technology
 **Mission:** Building intelligent systems and exploring the depths of AI

-A calm yet driven investigator of technology, piecing together solutions with precision and passion.
-Currently unraveling the mysteries of AI, machine learning, and intelligent systems.

 ## 🧩 Evidence Board